Our top picks of timely offers from our partnersMore details

 Once you're approved for a personal loan, the cash is usually delivered directly to your checking account.
 If you're getting a loan to refinance existing debt, you can sometimes request that your lender pay your bills directly.

-For instance, when you're approved for a Marcus by Goldman Sachs Personal Loan, you can have your funds sent via direct payment to as many as 10 creditors, which helps ensure that you don't spend the cash on other things.
-(Just make sure to select debt consolidation in your application.)
+For instance, when you're approved for a Happy Money loan, you can have your funds sent via direct payment directly to creditors, which helps ensure that you don't spend the cash on other things.

 However you get your funds, prepare to start repayment within 30 days.
 If you have a fixed-rate loan, your monthly installments will stay the same amount until the loan is paid off.
 If you have a variable-rate loan, your interest rate will fluctuate and could change the amount you owe month to month.